robertcorponoi/hypergiant/README.md

 }
 ```

-You can add as many methods as you would like to respond to a Hypergiant event.
+You can add as many methods as you would like to respond to a signal.

-Lastly, it's time to dispatch the Hypergiant event with the `dispatch` method:
+Lastly, it's time to dispatch the signal with the `dispatch` method:

 ```js
 appStarted.dispatch('Bob');